Tricking the Dyslexic Brain Into Reading: A Backdoor Approach to Phonics

 The key to helping dyslexic learners struggling to read is to provide them with an easily accessible, backdoor approach, so as to accelerate access to the phonics skills needed to read and write, and from the earliest possible grade levels.

-Below is my interview with Elisheva Schwartz, of the Dyslexia Quest Podcast.
-I became aware of Dyslexia Quest after listening to a podcast interview with Harvard-trained neuroscientist and researcher, Dr. Mary-Helen Immordino-Yang, whose research on learning and the brain is incorporated into Secret Stories® backdoor approach to fast-tracking phonics for reading and writing.
+I had the pleasure of being interviewed by Elisheva Schwartz on the Dyslexia Quest Podcast (links to broadcasts, below).
+I first became aware of this popular podcast on Dyslexia after listening to an interview with Harvard-trained neuroscientist and researcher, Dr. Mary-Helen Immordino-Yang, whose research on learning and the brain is incorporated into the Secret Stories “backdoor” approach to accelerate phonics for reading and writing.

-The two-part podcast interview with Elisheva is below.
-In them, we discuss learning issues that are associated with dyslexia, and why the Secret Stories® are often referred to as “Phonics for Dyslexics”.
+In the two-part podcast interview with Elisheva shared below, we discuss learning issues that are associated with dyslexia, and why the Secret Stories® are often referred to as “Phonics for Dyslexics”.
 To play, click the arrow under each of the descriptions, and for additional podcasts on the topic, visit www.elishevaschwartz.com.
+You can also access Secret Stories® free video library by subscribing on YouTube.

 The Dyslexic Brain: A Backdoor Approach to Phonics for Reading – Pt.
 1